sebastianlutter/VocaLLMate/README.md

 ## Overview

-- **optional_checks**: Top-level array where each entry represents a _server_ or _target_ that can be checked or used for actions.
+- **optional_services**: Top-level array where each entry represents a _server_ or _target_ that can be checked or used for actions.
 - **functions**: Top-level array for _high-level sequences_ of actions (chaining multiple steps across one or more servers).

 ### 1. Server (Target) Entries

-Each item under `optional_checks` describes one server or external service.
+Each item under `optional_services` describes one server or external service.
 Common fields include:

 1. **name** (string): A unique identifier for this server/target.
 2. **type** (string): The connection type, either `ssh` or `http`.